NakshatraSirohi/PEACE/README.md

 - Ensure FFmpeg is installed and accessible via the system PATH.
 - The `KillFeed` folder must be in the same directory as the script for proper functioning.
 - I'm actively working to enhance this script and add more features for better usability and performance.

+## License

+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+## Contribution

+We welcome contributions!
+If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.